 Those who locate the institution of the Sabbath at Sinai, urge that no mention is made of Sabbath-keeping in the brief record of the book of Genesis, as proof that the Sabbath was made for the Jews alone.
-As evidence of the unsoundness of this position, please notice the following facts:
+As evidence of the unsoundness of this position, please notice the following facts:-- p.
+6, Para.
+1, [GM].

-- 1. The sacred record nowhere intimates that the Sabbath was instituted at Sinai, while it distinctly locates its institution at creation. - 2.
-The Sabbath being made for man, Mark 2:27, as a memorial of creation, there are no reasons why the Jews alone should enjoy its blessings.
-All men have need of it as much as they.
+- 1. The sacred record nowhere intimates that the Sabbath was instituted at Sinai, while it distinctly locates its institution at creation. p.
+6, Para.
+2, [GM]. - 2.
+The Sabbath being made for man, Mark 2:27, there are no reasons why the Jews alone should enjoy its blessings.
+All men have need of it as much as they. p.
+6, Para.
+3, [GM].

-3. The facts connected with the giving of the manna show that the Israelites understood the obligations of the Sabbath, that some of the people violated these sacred obligations, and were reproved by Jehovah, thirty days before they saw Mount Sinai.
+3. The facts connected with the giving of the manna show that the Israelites understood the obligations of the Sabbath; that some of the people violated these sacred obligations, and were reproved by Jehovah, thirty days before they saw mount Sinai.
 See Ex.
 16-19.
-They came to the wilderness of Sin, where the manna was first given, on the fifteenth day of their second month.
-On the sixth day they gathered a double portion of the manna, a quantity sufficient for that day and for the Sabbath which followed.
-Moses said to the people, "This is that which the Lord hath said, Tomorrow is the rest of the holy Sabbath unto the Lord."
-On the seventh day, Moses said, "Eat that to-day; for to-day is a Sabbath unto the Lord.
-To-day ye shall not find it in the field.
+They came to the Wilderness of Sin, where the manna was first given, on the fifteenth day of their second month.
+On the sixth day of the week they gathered a double portion of the manna, a quantity sufficient for that day and for the Sabbath which followed.
+Moses said to the people, "This is that which the Lord hath said, Tomorrow is the rest of the holy Sabbath unto the Lord.
+"On the seventh day, Moses said, "Eat that today; for today is a Sabbath unto the Lord.
+Today ye shall not find it in the field.
 Six days ye shall gather it; but on the seventh day, which is the Sabbath, in it there shall be none.
 And it came to pass, that there went out some of the people on the seventh day for to gather, and they found none.
 And the Lord said unto Moses, How long refuse ye to keep my commandments and my laws?
-See, for that the Lord hath given you the Sabbath, therefore he giveth you on the sixth day the bread of two days."
+See, for that the Lord hath given you on the sixth day the bread of two days." p.
+6, Para.
+4, [GM].

 Here we see that the Sabbath was understood, and its violation was rebuked by Jehovah.
 But the Israelites had not yet seen Sinai.
-Indeed, they did not come to the mount from which the ten commandments were proclaimed, until thirty days from the time the manna was first given.
+Indeed, they did not come to the mount from which the commandments were proclaimed, until thirty days from the time the manna was first given.
 See chap.
-19. Here is a nail driven in a sure place, and ministers and men should cease to assert that the Sabbath was first given at Sinai, till they have searched the sacred narrative with greater care.
+19. Here is a nail driven in a sure place, and ministers and people should cease to assert that the Sabbath was first given at Sinai, till they have searched the sacred narrative with greater care. p.
+7, Para.
+1, [GM].